AC Adapter Safety Standards in the European Union: An Overview

 RoHS Components

 RoHS compliance starts at an early stage.
-You must instruct your supplier with RoHS requirements before mass production.
-For AC adapters, you shall only RoHS compliant components only.
+You must inform your supplier about the RoHS requirements before mass production.
+For AC adapters, you shall only use RoHS-compliant components.

 CE Marking